shythephotoguy/qmk_firmware/docs/newbs_getting_started.md

 ## 4. Test Your Build Environment

-Now that your QMK build environment is set up, you can build a firmware for your keyboard.
+Now that your QMK build environment is set up, you can run QMK MSYS and build a firmware for your keyboard.
 Start by trying to build the keyboard's default keymap.
-You should be able to do that with a command in this format:
+You should be able to do that in QMK MSYS with a command in this format:

     qmk compile -kb <keyboard> -km default